-You can add multiple network and security components to the blueprint design canvas.
+You can add multiple network and security components to the design canvas.

-For machine components that do not have a Network or Security tab, you can add network and security custom properties, such as VirtualMachine.Network0.Name, to their Properties tab in the blueprint canvas.
-NSX load balancer properties are only applicable to vSphere machines.
+For machine components that do not have a Network or Security tab, you can add network and security custom properties, such as VirtualMachine.Network0.Name, to their Properties tab in the design canvas.
+NSX network, security, and load balancer properties are only applicable to vSphere machines.

 Create and configure network settings for NSX.
 See Checklist for Preparing NSX Network and Security Configuration and NSX Administration Guide.

-Verify that the NSX plug-in for vRealize Automation is installed and that the NSX inventory has executed successfully for your cluster .
+Verify that the NSX inventory has executed successfully for your cluster.

-To use NSX configurations in vRealize Automation, you must install the NSX plug-in and run data collection.
+To use NSX configurations in vRealize Automation, you must run data collection.

 Create a network profile.
 See Creating a Network Profile.

-Log in to the vRealize Automation console as an infrastructure architect.
+Log in to vRealize Automation as an infrastructure architect.

 Open a new or existing blueprint in the design canvas by using the Design tab.